acud/acud/README.md

 ======================

-Q: We hear of progress in our spritual endeavors.
+Q: We hear of progress in our spiritual endeavors.
 What kind of progress do you have in mind?
 M: When you go beyond progress, you will know what is progress.
 Q: What makes us progress?
 M: Silence is the main factor.
 In peace and silence you grow.